HadrienNU/GLE_AnalysisEM/doc/index.rst

 `API Documentation <api.html>`_
 -------------------------------

-An example of API documentation.
+The details of the API.

 `Examples <auto_examples/index.html>`_
 --------------------------------------